JReal2/LLM-RAG-Agent-Tutorial/README.md

   - Add the CUDA binary paths to your environment variables.

 ### Python
-Ensure that Python (version 3.7 or later) is installed on your system.
+Ensure that Python (safe version 3.10 or 3.12) is installed on your system.
 About macbook, please refer to [how to install python on mac](https://www.youtube.com/watch?v=u4xUUBTER4I).

 - **Download Python**: [python.org](https://www.python.org/)
 - During installation: